-- Income statement items, except for the Concessionaires' depreciation, at the average rate for the year. - Exchange differences arising from the application of the above are included in the cumulative translation reserve in the statement of financial position. - The closing and average €/£ exchange rates for 2019 and 2018 are as follows:
+- Retained reserves brought forward and Concession property, plant and equipment and related depreciation, at historical rates. - All other assets and liabilities at the rate ruling at the end of the reporting period. - Income statement items, except for the Concessionaires' depreciation, at the average rate for the year. - Exchange differences arising from the application of the above are included in the cumulative translation reserve in the statement of financial position. - The closing and average €/£ exchange rates for 2020 and 2019 are as follows:

-€/£ 2019 2018
+€∕£ 2020 2019

-Closing rate 1.175 1.118
+Closing rate 1.112 1.175

-Average rate 1.140 1.128
+Average rate 1.126 1.140